How to best utilize rapid intervention teams

 Consider assigning multiple teams when the size of the fireground is large, access to multiple sides of the structure may be difficult, multiple alarm personnel are operating inside the same structure or when the complexity of the event dictates it.

-A RIT should be assigned when any crews are on air (SCBA, SCUBA & SABA), at structure fires, scenes that have potential for a possible structural collapse, incidents with an increased likelihood of entanglement, and where firefighters may become lost or unable to find egress points in the structure.
+A rapid intervention team should be assigned when any crews are on air (SCBA, SCUBA & SABA), at structure fires, scenes that have potential for a possible structural collapse, incidents with an increased likelihood of entanglement, and where firefighters may become lost or unable to find egress points in the structure.

 The RIT Team Officer should perform the following steps: